G-symmetric spectra, semistability and the multiplicative norm: -symmetric spectra

 As in the non-equivariant case, in order to obtain model structures on the category of commutative $G$-symmetric ring spectra, we need a positive variant of these level model structures.
-It is obtained via Proposition \ref{prop:levmod} by replacing the genuine model structure $\mathscr{M}_0$ on based $G\times \Sigma_0=G$-spaces/$G$-simplicial sets in level $0$ by the one where the cofibrations are the isomorphisms and the weak equivalences and fibrations are arbitrary maps.
-Concretely, this means that the positive cofibrations form a subclass of the cofibrations in the respective non-positive version, consisting of those where the $0$-th latching map is an isomorphism.
-The weak equivalences and the fibrations need to satisfy the same conditions as their non-positive analogs, except for the one in degree $0$.
+It is obtained via Proposition \ref{prop:levmod} by replacing the genuine model structure $\mathscr{M}_0$ on based $G$-spaces/$G$-simplicial sets in level $0$ by the one where the cofibrations are the isomorphisms and the weak equivalences and fibrations are arbitrary maps.
 It is immediate that these also satisfy the consistency condition and so we get: \begin{Prop}[Positive level model structures] The classes of positive $G$-flat (positive $G^{\U}$-projective) cofibrations, positive $G^{\U}$-flat (resp. positive $G^{\U}$-projective) fibrations and positive $G^{\U}$-level equivalences form a proper cofibrantly generated model structure on the category of $G$-symmetric spectra. \end{Prop} One obtains generating (acyclic) cofibrations by leaving out the maps of the form $\mathscr{G}_{\emptyset}(-)$ and $\mathscr{F}_{\emptyset}(-)$ in the generating (acyclic) cofibrations of their non-positive analogs described above.